-Microsoft is promoting their Certification project to the young adults by talking to them about financial education, college debt and other thing they are interested in.
+Microsoft is promoting their Certification project to the young adults by talking to them about financial education, college debt, and other things they are interested in.

-Another great example on how to use the color in your banner ad.
+Another great example of how to use color in your banner ad.

 Tech companies should stay updated with the latest trends.
 So upgrading their product is an important factor for their business.
 Mozilla understood this strategy so every time they upgrade it they use banner ads to let the users know about it and also to try to get more users to use their platform.